Foster Care Review Board

 Time Commitment

-Most boards meet once per month during a workday (Monday through Friday) from approximately 8:00 am until approximately 4:30pm. some boards meet fewer times per year and for shorter hours during the day.
+Most boards meet once per month during a workday (Monday through Friday) from approximately 8:00 am until approximately 4:30pm.
+Some boards meet fewer times per year and for shorter hours during the day.
 Volunteers will be informed of the times and dates of the review board meetings for their specific board.

 Volunteers are required to complete the annual in-service training requirements.